-As we are running this infrastructure in our spare time this having more head room before any problem creates user noticeable impact is and important issue we factor into out design choices.
+As we are running this infrastructure in our spare time having more head room before any problem creates user noticeable impact is an important issue we factor into out design choices.

 Most of our POPs are connected via Wireless links, as they are built on locations where the owners allow us to put stuff on the roof and maybe APs on the walls, but we don’t own any fiber nor would it be affordable to pull any.
 Today we only use 5GHz based wireless hardware from ubnt in our production network, but are evaluation 60GHz solutions too.

 In 2015 we heard a lot of good things of AirFibers 5Xes and were able to get our hands on a bunch of those.
 Sadly the experience wasn’t that great as a lot of links went into RADAR detect on a regular basis rendering the links unreliable.
 Also the physical connectors on the LAN side seemed to have been flaky at least on the old models, so we started to migrate them out of our network rather soon.

 Today most of our wireless backbone links are built using Ubnt Air Max devices operating in the 5GHz spectrum.
 This includes NanoBeams, PowerBeams, as well as LightBeams.
 Within the backbone we strictly build PTP connections as one would also do using wired connections.